gebok/favorite-cocktail/README.md

-# dog-picture
+# favorite-cocktail
-A website that show pictures of dogs based on their breed
+A website that show your own cocktails and images